the-this-pointer/kicad-oled-ssd1306-128x64/README.md

 The chinneese OLED 128x64 1.3inch screen with 3D model added to repository.
 Just be warned the dimensions of footprint are based on 0.96 inch module.

+### 3d Model

+The 3d model for 1.3 inch OLED screen is taken from [here](https://grabcad.com/library/oled-i2c-1-3-inch-display-1)

 ### Further information may be found at https://ownsmarthome.de

 _The links marked with an asterisk (*) are commission links or advertising._